pollfish/docs/s2s.md

 Every user can complete only once a specific survey.
 You can avoid dublicates in survey completion callbacks by appending and listening to **tx_id** param.
 This id is calculated by user id and survey id and uniquely identifies a survey completion by a user.
 A user should not complete the same survey twice.
 Having that said you should never receive callbacks with the same **tx_id** param.
 Use this param to avoid crediting a user more than once for the same survey.

-| **Note:** You should always check debug param when verifying a callback.
-Please ignore debug=true callbacks when rewarding your users in a live app since this can be an indication of a tampered app.
+<span style="color:red">| <b>Note:</b> You should always check debug param when verifying a callback.
+Please ignore debug=true callbacks when rewarding your users in a live app since this can be an indication of a tampered app.</span>

 ### 4. Passing and retrieving your own unique id of a user through the callback